Roman Tarragona Amphitheatre

 The top of the viaduct has a path that you can walk along and enjoy the views.

-The viaduct is in a park that is open 24x7. however I recommend visiting it during daylight hours.
+The viaduct is in a park that is open 24x7 and free entry.
+I recommend visiting it during daylight hours or at susnet.

 Access to the viaduct is via a gravel path in a woodland park so I would advise taking a bottle of water.
 Although step free it does require a little walking to reach.